deweysasser/cumulus/README.md

 # cumulus

-A library and command line tool for concurrent bulk investigation and occational manipulation of multiple clouds.
+A library and command line tool for concurrent bulk investigation and occasional manipulation of multiple clouds.

 # TL;DR